awslabs/aws-iam-generator/README.md

     policy_file: cloudFormationAdmin.j2
 ```

-if `polices: True` is set, the name of the managed policy that CloudFormation creates will be `cloudFormationAdmin`.
+if `policies: True` is set, the name of the managed policy that CloudFormation creates will be `cloudFormationAdmin`.
 If `polices: False` then CloudFormation will generate a unique value using the stack prefix and a suffix eg: `PolicyStack-cloudFormationAdmin-ACH753NADF`.

 If the `global:` section is omitted, it will function with the following default values: